CrackThrough/adofai-angle-calculator/README.md

 You need to input tile types like `R, D, F, 5`.
 They follow pathData syntax.

 ###### NextTile textbox
-You need to input the same with above.
+You need to input the same with the above.

 ###### BPM textbox
 You need to put BPM of the specific part where the tile is.
-Required only if you need to get milliseconds between these tile.
+Required only if you need to get milliseconds between these tiles.

 ###### Twirled checkbox
 Planet rotates counterclockwise if you check this checkbox.